 Growing and gathering food is our oldest and most primal relationship to the earth.
 By no longer putting our hands in the dirt (so to speak) have we lost something essential to our well-being?
 By tending radishes in our kitchen garden or rosemary in our pots, or foraging for wild edibles in forest or field, can we revive our culinary “joie de vivre”?

 Who knows?
-But this is the bottom line.
-For the overworked and underpaid, good cooking doesn’t require a fat wallet or oodles of leisure time.
+But for today’s overworked and underpaid, good cooking doesn’t require a fat wallet or oodles of leisure time.
 This isn’t about GOOP food elitism.
 It is about the pleasure of simple, affordable and even free food.
 And it doesn’t take a lot of work, nor is it hard to do.
 It just means starting with fresh seasonal ingredients and some basic food preparation skills.

 So I urge you to pick up your own copy of “When French Women Cook: A Gastronomic Memoir” In it you’ll find everything you need to know about reviving the joyful art of home-cooking – and you’ll find some great wild food recipes to boot.